GabeScott/standard-works-vault/General Conference/2008 April - Righteous Traditions.md

 At the end of my father’s life, he passed much more on to us, his children, than a red ruby ring.
 His body was spent, but in reality he stood as a pillar of strength, an example of righteousness and truth.
 His very life held the traditions that strengthen us today, even though he is no longer with us.
 He was “steadfast, and immovable, willing with all diligence to keep the commandments of the Lord.”

 Can we do this for our children?
 What is the legacy we are giving them today?
 What will it be tomorrow?
 It can start with us.
 Will their hearts and lives be full of traditions that make it easy for them to accept and follow the Lord and the latter-day prophets?
-Will we as families be able to claim the blessings promised, “that Christ, the Lord God Omnipotent, may seal you his, that you may be brought to heaven, that ye may have everlasting salvation and eternal life” (Mosiah 5:15)?
+Will we as families be able to claim the blessings promised, “that Christ, the Lord God Omnipotent, may seal you his, that you may be brought to heaven, that ye may have everlasting salvation and eternal life”? ([[Mosiah 5.15|Mosiah 5:15]]).

 Brothers and sisters, I know that we can!
 I know that God loves us and is waiting to help us come unto Him.
 Each of us can know that these things are true.
 I know that they are!
 I know that God lives; Jesus Christ is His Son and our Redeemer.
 The gospel of Jesus Christ is true; the scriptures contain it and testify of it.
 And we have a true and living prophet today—President Thomas S. Monson.
 He has been prepared and brought forth in this day to lead the Lord’s Church.

 As we become “steadfast and immovable” in keeping the commandments of the Lord, we will secure the blessings of heaven for ourselves and for our families.

 I pray that we will feel this deep in our hearts and in our lives, in the name of Jesus Christ, amen.